napari/napari/docs/tutorials/fundamentals/quick_start.md

 ### Get the cell area measurement

-To analyze labels layer, we can use [scikit-image](https://scikit-image.org/), a popular Python library that comes with napari installtion. [skimage.measure.regionprops](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) provides a good set of features that can be extracted from labels, including area measurement.
+To analyze labels our layer, we can use [scikit-image](https://scikit-image.org/), a popular Python library that comes with your napari installation. [skimage.measure.regionprops](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) provides a good set of features that can be extracted from labels, including area measurement.

 In IPython console, type